Learn more about how asphalt roofing contributes to energy efficient and sustainable building practices.

 Environmental Product Declarations

 ARMA has completed a multi-year effort to develop Environmental Product Declarations (EPDs) for asphalt roofing systems.
-These five new documents provide information that building and construction professionals can use both to support environmental aspects of roof systems as part of sustainable building projects and to better understand their impact over time.
+These seven documents provide information that building and construction professionals can use both to support environmental aspects of roof systems as part of sustainable building projects and to better understand their impact over time.
 EPDs are now available for asphalt shingle roofing systems, SBS and APP modified bitumen systems, and built-up roofing systems.

 Click the links below to view each EPD: